For my friends who drop by here often, you know I love sharing posts from the Kindness blog. Here’s one I felt was very helpful:

 • Jennifer Hallmark

 Jennifer Hallmark writes Southern fiction with a twist.
 Her website and newsletter focus on her books, love of the South, and favorite fiction.
 She creates stories with unforgettable characters—her stories are a little eerie and otherworldly but with a positive turn.
 Jessie’s Hope, her first novel, was a Selah Award nominee for First Novel.
-Her latest novel, Smoking Flax, will be released on January 16th, 2024.
+Her latest novel, Smoking Flax, was released on January 16th, 2024.
 When she isn’t babysitting, gardening, or exploring the beautiful state of Alabama, you can find her at her desk penning fiction or studying the craft of writing.
 She also loves reading and streaming fantasy, supernatural stories, and detective fiction from the Golden Age or her favorite subject—time travel.